Roasted Garlic Dip

 Just like my feta dressing, you CAN serve roasted garlic dip immediately after making it, but I highly recommend refrigerating it at least a couple of hours if you can.
 It can be stored in the fridge in an airtight container for up to 48 hours.

 - 3 heads garlic

 - 2 teaspoons olive oil

-- Serve with crackers, toasted baguette slices, potato chips or cut vegetables.
+- Crackers, toasted baguette slices, potato chips and/or cut vegetables, for serving